 To test the consequences of loss of piRNA precursor transcripts, we measured piRNA abundance in the A-Myb mutant.
 Like pachytene piRNA transcription, pachytene piRNA abundance significantly decreased in mutant testes.
 At 14.5 dpp, median piRNA abundance per pachytene gene decreased 87-fold in A-Myb homozygous mutant testes, compared to heterozygotes (p < 2.2 × 10−16; Figure 5).
 By 17.5 dpp, median pachytene piRNA abundance was >9,000 times lower in the A-Myb mutant than the heterozygotes (p < 2.2 × 10−16).
 In contrast, pre-pachytene piRNA levels were essentially unaltered.
 Figure 6 presents examples of the effect at 14.5 and 17.5 dpp of the A-Myb mutant on piRNA precursor transcript and mature piRNA abundance for one pre-pachytene and three pachytene piRNA genes.

-Could pachytene piRNA depletion nonetheless be an indirect consequence of the meiotic arrest caused by the A-Myb mutant, despite our evidence that A-MYB binds to the promoters of pachytene piRNA genes, that A-Myb, Miwi and pachytene piRNA precursor transcription all begin at 12.5 dpp, and that A-Myb mutant spermatocytes reach pachynema with synapsed chromosomes (Bolcun-Filas et al., 2011)?
-To test this possibility, we sequenced small RNAs from Spo11 mutant testes, which fail to generate double-stranded DNA breaks at the leptotene stage and display a similar meiotic arrest (Baudat et al., 2000; Romanienko and Camerini-Otero, 2000).
+Could pachytene piRNA depletion nonetheless be an indirect consequence of the meiotic arrest caused by the A-Myb mutant, despite our evidence that A-MYB binds to the promoters of pachytene piRNA genes, that A-Myb, Miwi and pachytene piRNA precursor transcription all begin at 12.5 dpp, and that A-Myb mutant spermatocytes reach pachynema with subtle defects in autosome synapsis (Bolcun-Filas et al., 2011)?
+To test this possibility, we sequenced small RNAs from Spo11 mutant testes, which fail to generate double-stranded DNA breaks at the leptotene stage and display a meiotic arrest (Baudat et al., 2000; Romanienko and Camerini-Otero, 2000).
 The median abundance of piRNAs from pre-pachytene genes did not decrease at 14.5 dpp.
 By 17.5 dpp, piRNAs pachytene genes decreased just 5.9-fold in the Spo11 mutant testes compared to the heterozygotes (Figure S5).
 We note that A-MYB protein abundance is reduced in the Spo11 mutant (Bolcun-Filas et al., 2011).

 Trip13 is required to complete the repair of double-strand DNA breaks on fully synapsed chromosomes.
-Trip13 mutants display a meiotic arrest similar to that in A-Myb mutant testes (Li and Schimenti, 2007)): pachytene arrest with subtle defects in autosome synapsis.
+Trip13 mutants display a meiotic arrest similar to that in A-Myb mutant testes (Li and Schimenti, 2007): pachytene arrest with synapsed chromosomes.
 To further test whether the loss of pachytene piRNA precursor transcripts in A-Myb mutants reflects a general effect of meiotic arrest, we measured piRNA precursor transcript abundance in Trip13 mutant testes at 17.5 dpp.
 Unlike A-Myb, piRNA precursor transcripts were readily detectable in the Trip13 mutant (Figure S6).
 We conclude that the loss of pachytene piRNA precursor transcripts and piRNAs in A-Myb mutant testes is a direct consequence of the requirement for A-MYB to transcribe pachytene piRNA genes and not a general feature of meiotic arrest at the pachytene stage.

 A-Myb Regulates Expression of piRNA Biogenesis Factors